 (2) If a CSA CR wishes to establish CSAs with multiple ESI IDs, the CSA CR must submit an 814_18 transaction for each ESI ID.

+15.1.9.2 Request to Change Continuous Service Agreement End Date

+(1) The CSA CR will send an 814_18, Establish/Change/Delete CSA Request, to ERCOT on an ESIID where the CSA CR is the Active CSA of record.
+ERCOT will update the Pending End Date for the Active CSA and respond to the CR using the 814_19, Establish/Change/Delete CSA Response within one Retail Business Day of receipt of the 814_18 transaction.

-15.1.9.2 Request to Terminate Continuous Service Agreement
+15.1.9.3 Request to Terminate Continuous Service Agreement

-(1) The CSA CR will send an 814_18, Establish/Delete CSA Request, to ERCOT.
-ERCOT will respond to the CR using the 814_19, Establish/Delete CSA Response.
+(1) The CSA CR will send an 814_18, Establish/Change/Delete CSA Request, to ERCOT.
+ERCOT will respond to the CR using the 814_19, Establish/Change/Delete CSA Response within one Retail Business Day of receipt of the 814_18 transaction.

 (2) If the CSA CR wishes to terminate CSAs with multiple ESI IDs, the CR must submit an 814_18 transaction for each ESI ID.